redhat-nfvpe/clearwater-rpm/README.md

 1. Are you on CentOS or RHEL?
 Then just run `build-rpms`.
 (The requirements are documented in the script.)
 2. On other Linuxes, use [mock](https://github.com/rpm-software-management/mock) to emulate CentOS in a chroot environment.
-The script is `mock-build-rpms`.
+Here you need to build the SRPMs first via `mock-build-srpms`, and then run `mock-build-rpms`.
 (Note that mock will use up a lot of space in `/var/lib/mock` while running, so you may want to mount that directory somewhere spacious.)
 3. Or, use our included [Vagrant](https://www.vagrantup.com/) configuration to quickly bring up a CentOS virtual machine.
 Just run `vagrant up`, and then `vagrant ssh` to login.
 The build scripts are in the `scripts` directory within the virtual machine.
 (Note that you will need the VirtualBox